What is Muda?

 Step 5: Overproduction

 As signaled before, a Lean process will only produce what was ordered and can be capitalized.
-Working round the clock to manufacture endless batches of a product that clients have not yet ordered is a waste of time, resource and material.
+Working round the clock to manufacture endless batches of a product that clients have not yet ordered is a waste of time, resource (capital included) and material.
 Neither stock nor products filling up your warehouse are assets from an accounting point of view - they will only become such after you sell them.

 The worst risk you run by overproducing is not considering that the clients may change their ordering pattern or frequency.
 To stay agile in how you produce, stick to adjusting production to orders, not looking for outlets of already manufactured goods.

 The problem with over-processing items usually ties to miscommunication with clients and workers.
 For that reason, it is vital that you name the exact state, quality and shape of the desired final product, and expect not less and no more than exactly that done.
 When unsure, agree to do less rather than more - the item can always return to you for additional features, but if the client has to pay for more than they asked, just because you over-processed the job, they will not be happy, while you will never get the invested time back.

 This form of waste also applies to using equipment more sophisticated (so more expensive) than necessary to deliver a job.
 Similarly, it refers to putting overqualified personnel on simple jobs.
 From an Agile/Lean standpoint, agreeing to do less will achieve more as the end result.